 Candidate Associations

 It is not unusual for search committee members to know one or more of the applicants applying for their opening and such associations might cause other applicants to feel the selection process was not equitable.
 The perception of fairness and transparency is essential to the success of each search.
-The following guidelines are a starting point from which to have a discussion with those involved, including the Area Administrator, search committee membership, IOA and/or HRM.
+The following guidelines are a starting point from which to have a discussion with those involved, including the Area Administrator, search committee membership, Civil Rights and Title IX Office and/or HR.

 Casual Association

-• might include having served on a committee with the applicant or knowing the applicant through a non-work association.
+• May include having served on a committee with the applicant or knowing the applicant through a non-work association.
 In this instance, simply disclose to the search committee the nature of the association.

 Professional Association

-• might involved working together as colleagues or co-workers.
+• May involve working together as colleagues or co-workers.
 In this instance, it is recommended that the committee member not actively participate in the discussion of this applicant.
 If it is critical that the committee member participate in discussions, then any information (negative or positive) should be substantiated by outside references that can lend additional objectivity.